-Major Greenland zinc occurrences and types
+Major zinc occurrences

 Zinc occurrences, are numerous in Greenland and most are hosted by sedimentary rocks and can be classified as belonging to the Mississippi-Valley Type (MVT) or to the sedimentary-exhalative (SEDEX) deposit types.
 These occurrences include the Black Angel deposit and related showings, hosted by Palaeoproterozoic marbles of the Karrat Group in West Greenland; the Citronen Fjord deposit and a variety of prospects and showings in the Lower Palaeozoic Franklinian Basin in North Greenland; and possibly the occurrences in the Upper Palaeozoic to Mesozoic Jameson Land Basin in East Greenland.